pjoKIT/repository-platforms/src/mycore/datasheet.md

 ## Introduction
 MyCoRe is a framework for presentation and management of digital content.
-It enables the creation of own applications, i.e. repositories, bibliography servers and digital libraries.
+It enables the creation of own applications, i.e. repositories, bibliographies and digital libraries.

 ## Datasheet